chevereto/v4-docs/application/installing/updating.md

 ## Update application files

-Depending on how you installed Chevereto you will need to refer to the following instructions:
+This depending on how you installed Chevereto.

 ### Using Docker